AI Glossary

 Artificial Process Automation (APA)

 Using AI tools and techniques to make traditional process automation systems more intelligent and adaptable.
-This allows for handling more complex and variable tasks.
+This allows for handling more complex and variable tasks efficiently.

 Artificial Superintelligence (ASI)

 A hypothetical form of AI that surpasses human intelligence in all aspects, including creativity, problem-solving, and general wisdom.
-ASI is often considered the ultimate frontier in AI development, but also raises significant safety concerns.
+ASI is often considered the ultimate frontier in AI development, raising significant safety and ethical concerns.

 Attention Mechanism

-A technique used in neural networks that allows the AI to focus on the most important parts of the information it is processing, especially useful in understanding language and images.
+A technique used in neural networks that allows the AI to focus on the most important parts of the information it is processing.
+It is especially useful in understanding language and images, enhancing the model's ability to handle complex data.

 Autoencoder

-A type of neural network that learns to compress data into a smaller, more efficient form, and then can also reconstruct the original data from this compressed version.
+A type of neural network that learns to compress data into a smaller, more efficient form (encoding), and then reconstructs the original data from this compressed version (decoding).
+Autoencoders are used for tasks like data compression and anomaly detection.

 Automated Decision-Making (ADM)